candybytesgmbh/taco/README.md

 Selecting an item on SearchFoodFragment should lead to the detail screen of a food (FoodFragment).
 More details of a single food should be displayed on that screen, exactly like the UI/UX from Figma describes it UI components.
 (Font, Color, Shape, Size...)
+Load missing category name information from the web endpoint.

 ![GitHub Logo](/images/detail.webp)